iamursky/iamursky/README.md

 # Hi!
 I'm Ilia 👋

 I'm a frontend engineer with over a decade of experience building a wide range of products — from startups to enterprise solutions.
-I specialize in React, Next.js, Expo and TypeScript, delivering high-quality work in the face of changing business requirements.
+I specialize in Next.js, Expo and TypeScript, delivering high-quality work in the face of changing business requirements.

 ## How to Reach Me